6 of the Most Powerful Ecommerce SEO Tips

 SEO can be confusing if you don’t know what you’re doing.
 You might be a fine seller, but unless your SEO knowledge is golden, it will let you down by not even giving you the chance to start closing sales.

-On-page optimisation is essentially all the SEO work you do within your pages in order to improve rankings.
+On-page optimisation is essential for all the SEO work you do on your pages in order to improve rankings.

 Example of an SEO optimized header

 The best thing about on-page optimisation?
 It’s in your hands to control (unlike backlinks, for example).
 As such, there isn’t much of an excuse not to improve it.